Find Cheap Homeowners Insurance Quotes in Your Area

 Doing the work yourself is not an all-or-nothing situation.
 The optimal solution may be for you to take care of the menial work, such as debris removal, on your own and leave the more specialized tasks, like wiring, to a professional.

-Your insurance company may also be more generous in paying you for your work if you ask them to count that money toward your deductible, rather than cutting you a check.
+Your insurance company may also be more generous in paying you for your work if you ask it to count that money toward your deductible rather than cutting you a check.

 Can you keep extra homeowners insurance claim money?

 It's possible that you have extra money left over from your homeowners insurance claim, whether it's because you saved money after doing the work yourself or your contractor came in under budget.

 Normally, any money that you end up with is yours, so long as the company doesn't ask about it and you didn't lie or commit fraud to get it.
 Look over your homeowners insurance policy to see if there are any specific provisions detailing what should happen with leftover claim money.